What you’ll learn reading this article:

 A certain long stretch of sidewalk might be the responsibility of the city or county instead of the businesses behind it.
 Or responsibility could fall to the owner of a nearby shopping center.
 It’s almost impossible to know without doing some checking.

 Start by contacting the city and asking who’s responsible for the sidewalk exactly where you were injured.
-If it’s the city, it’s okay to notify them that you were injured but don’t answer any questions until you speak to your lawyer.
-If it’s an individual or business owner, again, talk to your lawyer before discussing the situation with them.
+If it’s the city, it’s okay to notify them that you were injured but don’t answer any questions until you speak to your premises liability lawyer.
+If it’s an individual or business owner, again, talk to your lawyer to discuss your slip and fall case before discussing the situation with them.

 Filing a Lawsuit: Limits and Liability